Parameterized Approximation for Robust Clustering in Discrete Geometric Spaces: Acknowledgements

 \section{Acknowledgements}

-Fateme Abbasi, Sandip Banerjee and Jaros\l{}aw Byrka are supported by Polish National Science Centre (NCN) Grant 2020/39/B/ST6/01641.
-Parinya Chalermsook is supported by European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 759557).
-D\'{a}niel Marx is supported by the European Research Council (ERC) consolidator grant No.~725978 SYSTEMATICGRAPH.
+Fateme Abbasi and Jaros\l{}aw Byrka were supported by the Polish National Science Centre (NCN) Grant 2020/39/B/ST6/01641.
+Sandip Banerjee acknowledges the support by SNSF Grant 200021 200731/1 and also the support of Polish National Science Centre (NCN) Grant 2020/39/B/ST6/01641 while at the University of Wroc\l{}aw, Poland.
+Parinya Chalermsook, Kamyar Khodamoradi, and Joachim Spoerhase were supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 759557).
+Ameet Gadekar was supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 759557) while at Aalto University, and by the Israel Science Foundation (grant No. 1042/22).